jzonthemtn/hashitalks2021-terraform-nlp/README.md

 For training and serving on a GPU:

-1. Modify the Dockerfiles to use the commented CUDA base image.
 1. Use a GPU-capable EC2 instance type for the ECS cluster.
 1. Install the appropriate CUDA runtime on the EC2 instance(s).